-Governor DeWine has announced that commercial pools will be able to open May 26, following strict safely guidelines.
+Governor DeWine has announced that commercial pools to reopen May 26, following strict safely guidelines.
 The guidelines, as issued, are somewhat confusing.
 We are providing the following guidance to our clients, which you can also download as a PDF here (updated 6/2/2020).
 The official Ohio guidelines are available here.

 We will keep you updated as needed and have been working closely with our existing commercial clients for the last several weeks in anticipation of this opening.
 If you require commercial pool opening and maintenance services, or if you are an existing client who has not yet scheduled your open date, please get in touch.

 Note: Hastings Water Works is currently suggesting our clients consider using 60 square feet per person as a starting point to determine capacity numbers inside the gated pool area as well as in the water itself.
 This is our current thinking and may very well be revised as we continue to test, monitor and validate our assumptions.
 Remember, no two pools are alike.
 Ultimately, you must decide what works best for your patrons, your facility and your organization.